CurveBending/CurveBending.github.io/_posts/2025-07-13-VPP - Democratizing the Energy Revolution.md

 #### DER Owners: Revenue and Environmental Motivations

-VPP also make sense from the DER owners and users perpective, as they can now contribute to the power market and make money out of their devices rather than being purely a consumer.
-Known as the 'prosumer' model, residential customers contribute smart devices through utility-sponsored programs or direct aggregator relationships, while commercial and industrial customers provide substantial load flexibility through HVAC systems, manufacturing processes, and backup generation assets.
-Multi-family buildings, schools, hospitals, and retail chains bridge residential and commercial segments with mid-scale controllable loads.
+From DER owners and users perspective, VPP opens up the pathway for them to partipate in the power market and make money out of their devices rather than being purely a consumer.
+Known as the 'prosumer' model, residential customers can sign up their smart devices through utility-sponsored programs or direct aggregator relationships for monetarization, while commercial and industrial and commercial customers often work directly with utilities to provide substantial load flexibility through HVAC systems, manufacturing processes, and backup generation assets.

 #### Aggregators and Technology Providers